brotkrueml/typo3-feed-generator/README.md

 Generator for Atom, JSON and RSS feeds in TYPO3

-> The extension is under development and in alpha state!
+> The extension is under development and in alpha state.
+>
+> This extension does not work in a legacy installation as the underlying
+> dependencies are not available.

 The extension supports TYPO3 v11 LTS and TYPO3 v12, and requires at least PHP 8.1.